-If you’re facing a new construction of a home, roof, or addition to your existing home, you’re going to have many decisions to make regarding materials, design, budget, etc. This is why you’ll find it useful to become familiar with the roofing materials and roof style.
+If you’re facing a new construction of a home, roof, or addition to your existing home, you’re going to have many decisions to make regarding materials, design, budget, etc. What might be surprising is one of the most important decisions is the roof type!
+Not only will this play a huge role in the overall style of your home, but it will also affect the function and performance of your home against the elements.

 A gable roof is what you imagine when you think of a typical house—square sides with a triangle-shaped roof.
 Gable roofs are incredibly common amongst many different styles and types of homes.
 They’re super versatile, and their simple design makes it easy to install and work well to keep your home free of standing water and sheds snow and ice.